 As we continue to recover from the COVID-19 outbreak, if you are planning a move with a professional moving company, you may want to consider some additional actions to help support a safe move.
 Below are some practical tips designed to assist you with the move process.

 You can also see our FAQs here to find answers to your most frequently asked questions.

 1. Choose your moving company carefully and ask questions.

-Make sure you ask your professional moving company what measures they are taking to ensure a safe move experience during the COVID-19 outbreak.
+Make sure you ask your professional moving company what measures they are taking to ensure a safe move experience with respect to COVID-19.
 Most reputable movers understand the safety of you and your belongings is critical during any move.
-However, when it comes to your safety and health, it’s imperative the moving company you choose demonstrates considerable vigilance at this time.
+However, when it comes to your safety and health, it’s imperative the moving company you choose demonstrates they have you in mind.
 Below are a few questions to get you started as you vet your movers:

 - What precautions are your movers taking to help prevent the spread of COVID-19?